-In which, $conv$ represents the convolution operation, ${W_c} \in {R^{|m| \times 1}}$ is the learnable parameter matrix of the convolutional neural network and $|m|$ represents the number of single relations.
+where $Conv$ represents the convolution operation, ${W_c} \in {\mathbb{R}^{|m| \times 1}}$ is the learnable parameter matrix of the convolutional neural network and $|m|$ represents the number of single relations.
 Through the above convolution operation, the fusion of different relationships is realized.
-Further, we perform a Softmax operation on each row of the extracted hybrid relationship matrix:
+Furthermore, we perform a softmax operation on each row of the extracted hybrid relationship matrix:

-After the one-hop hybrid adjacency matrix is obtained, the multi-layer networks can realize the extraction of the hybrid element path of the specified length:
+After the one-hop hybrid adjacency matrix is obtained, the multilayer networks can realize the extraction of the hybrid element path of the specified length:

 \begin{small}

 \end{small}